 - Excellent ergonomics and build-quality in the Sea & Sea, Nauticam, and Aquatica housings

 - Sea & Sea 5D Mark IV Underwater Housing - With optional TTL converter, $3,899

 - Nauticam 5D Mark IV Underwater Housing - $3,800

 - Aquatica 5D Mark IV Underwater Housing - $2,795

 - Ikelite 5D Mark IV Underwater Housing - With optional TTL converter for Ikelite strobes, $1,695

 - Nauticam Canon 5D Mark IV Ultimate Package - $8,105.35

 The Nikon D780 is truly one of the most exciting DSLR camera offerings from Nikon in a long time.
 With phase detect live view AF migrated from Nikon's mirrorless cameras, the D780 is a revolutionary mix of DSLR and mirrorless technology.
 Underwater Photographers are finally going to have a solution to poor live view AF in a DSLR.
-The video specs are excellent and the Nikon D780 will be Nikon's best DSLR for video yet!
+The video specs are excellent and the Nikon D780 is Nikon's best DSLR for video yet (though we still recommend the Nikon Z6II and Z7II for underwater video)!
 For any underwater photographer or videographer who is looking to move up to a full frame DSLR with great all-around performance for a reasonable price, the Nikon D780 just might be the best option out there.